 - Vision Loss

-At Hanning & Sacchetto, LLP, our workers’ compensation attorneys in Whittier know that these injuries can change our clients’ lives.
+At Hanning & Sacchetto, LLP, our workers’ compensation attorneys in Pomona know that these injuries can change our clients’ lives.
 Unfortunately, they are often much more difficult to pursue than a “standard” workers’ compensation injury claim, which can leave California workers without the benefits they deserve.

 Why Are Occupational Illnesses and Diseases Harder to Pursue Than Other Workplace Injuries?

 The difference between an injury that occurred at work — like a broken bone — and an occupational illness is that the signs and symptoms of diseases like cancer are clinically indistinguishable from causes independent from work.